e2chain-dev/e2-chain/README.md

-# Substrate Node Template
+# e2 chain node

-A new FRAME-based Substrate node, ready for hacking :rocket:
+e2 chain node is built on top of Substrate

 ## Local Development